pslobo/docker-xmr-node-proxy/README.md

 # What is xmr-node-proxy

 [xmr-node-proxy](https://github.com/Snipa22/xmr-node-proxy) is a Monero stratum protocol proxy. xmr-node-proxy is written in node and is extremely lightweight.
-It can easily be deployed on a T2.Micro instance on AWS and handçe up to 2000 connections.
+It can easily be deployed on an AWS T2.Micro instance and handle up to 2000 connections.

 ## How to use this image